Posted on Wednesday, January 23rd, 2013 by Angie Han

 This particular stuffed animal seems to be less of an inappropriate rascal and more of a courageous hero, however.
 The picture will be based on, of all things, a DeviantArt drawing.
 More details after the jump.

 Please Recommend /Film on Facebook

-Family Guy creator Seth McFarlane‘s first foray into movies might be coming sooner than you think, according to star Mark Wahlberg.
-The Fighter himself has been seemingly everywhere talking about upcoming projects, and he said that Teddy Bear, written and directed by McFarlane, is going to start shooting early next year.
+Family Guy creator Seth MacFarlane‘s first foray into movies might be coming sooner than you think, according to star Mark Wahlberg.
+The Fighter himself has been seemingly everywhere talking about upcoming projects, and he said that Teddy Bear, written and directed by MacFarlane, is going to start shooting early next year.
 Wahlberg stars as a man whose Christmas gift from the 1970s, a teddy bear, comes to life and achieves great fame.
-It’s R-rated and the bear, voiced by McFarlane, is going to be motion capture.
+It’s R-rated and the bear, voiced by MacFarlane, is going to be motion capture.
 Read all of Wahlberg’s quotes and more after the jump.
 Read More »

 Family Guy creator Seth MacFarlane is making his directorial feature debut with Ted (also referred to before by the title Teddy Bear), a hard-R, $65 million(!) comedy from Universal Pictures about a man whose teddy bear comes to life and turns out to be a partying, womanizing, video game-playing pot smoker.
 A couple of weeks back, we mentioned a rumor that Mark Wahlberg had been eyeing the lead role for the film, and now the casting process has taken a step forward.
 Read More »